Yogarine/bungie-sdk-php/docs/Api/ForumApi.md

     // This is optional, `GuzzleHttp\Client` will be used as default. new GuzzleHttp\Client()
 );
-$partialtag = "partialtag_example"; // string | The partial tag input to generate suggestions from.
+$partialtag = 'partialtag_example'; // string | The partial tag input to generate suggestions from.

 try {
     $result = $apiInstance->forumGetForumTagSuggestions($partialtag);